-If a steady flow of water is coming out of the water pump indicator hole and the engine continues to overheat, consult your dealer.
-Operating an overheated engine will cause engine damage.
+If a steady stream of water (a) is coming out of the water pump indicator hole, and the warning horn continues to sound, there still may be insufficient cooling water or an engine problem.
+Stop engine and have it checked by your dealer.
+Operating the engine while overheated will cause engine damage.
 See the following note.

-Note: Should overheating occur and you are stranded, stop the engine and allow it to cool down this will usually allow some additional low speed (idle) running time before the engine starts to overheat again.
+Note: Should this occur and you are in a stranded situation, stopping the engine and allowing it to cool back down will usually allow some additional low speed (idle) running time before the engine starts to overheat again.